 HOW TO MAKE ICE CREAM OUT OF SNOW

 This winter activity is perfect for kids of all ages to try at home or in the classroom.
-Add it to your winter bucket list and save it for the next snow day.
+Add it to your winter bucket list and save it for the next snow day or fresh snow fall.

 MORE FAVORITE SNOW ACTIVITIES…

-Snow is a great scientific supply that can be readily available during the winter season provided you live in the right climate.
+Snow is a tremendous scientific supply that can be readily available during the winter season, provided you live in the suitable climate!
 If you find yourself without snow science supplies, our winter activities that feature plenty of snow-free science and STEM activities to try.
+Go ahead and enjoy this sweet treat on your next snow day.

 Looking for easy to print Winter activities?
 We have you covered…

-Click below for your FREE Real Snow Projects
+Click below for your printable Real Snow Projects

 SNOW ICE CREAM RECIPE